ABHISHEK-PRASAD-BAHELIYA/Dynamic-Programming/README.md

 ### How to **identify** DP?

-a.
-Optimal Problem
+- Optimal Problem
-b. some choice is given (multiple branches in recursion tree)
+- some choice is given (multiple branches in recursion tree)

 ### Ways of DP